Oracle Automatic Workload Repository (AWR)

 Using the Oracle Enterprise Manager (OEM) user interface to generate an AWR report

 If Oracle Enterprise Manager (OEM) is accessible, it is possible to create an AWR directly from the OEM user interface.
 On an appliance, run acm statusoem which will tell you if OEM is running and the URL to use to access OEM.
-For a customer-supplied database, contact the DBA.
+For a customer-supplied database, please contact the DBA.

 The following example is from an RSA Identity Governance & Lifecycle 7.1.1 system running Oracle Enterprise Manager Database Express 12c.
 This example illustrates how to capture AWR activity for July 28, 2019 between 10:00 am and 11:00 am.